i502Club/i502Club.Ccrs/ReadMe.md

 custom converters can be useful for jump starting an app.

 ### About the Install
-You are free to download the compiled library or clone the repository and compile it as you prefer.
-A nuget package is also available.
+You can use the nuget package feed to make upgrading easier but it's not required.
+You may also clone the repo or download and manually extract the library from the package.

 ### Development
-This project may see breaking changes.
+This project will likely see breaking changes.
 Please implement accordingly.
+We expect to see some CCRS changes around duplicate inventory types in categories.
+The project contains an experimental superset Enum for inventory types which attempts to address this but for now it is purely experimental and real world application use should be avoided.
+This project contains seperate Enums representing the category specific inventory types available which avoids duplicate Enum Key name collisions that would otherwise occur if using a single Enum.

 ---